thewizardplusplus/go-chess-models/README.md

 - [go-chess-perft](cmd/go-chess-perft) &mdash; utility for counting all possible moves (based on the [perft](https://www.chessprogramming.org/Perft) function)
 - [go-chess-moves](cmd/go-chess-moves) &mdash; utility for generating all possible chess moves
+- [go-chess-comparator](cmd/go-chess-comparator) &mdash; utility for comparing the generation of all possible chess moves by different board representations

 ## License